Jonathan Harker: In the novel

 He vows to destroy Dracula and, if he can, to send "his soul forever and ever to burning to hell[..]!" even if it be at the cost of his own soul.
-As Mina falls deeper under Dracula's thrall, however, Harker is unsure of what to do.
-While he promises her he will put her out of her misery if she falls completely under Dracula's control, in the privacy of his journal he writes that, if she did become a vampire, he would become one himself just so he could continue to be with her.
+However, as Mina falls deeper under Dracula's thrall, Harker is unsure of what to do.
+While he promises her that he will put her out of her misery if she falls completely under Dracula's control, in the privacy of his journal he writes that, if she did become a vampire, he would become one himself just so he could continue to be with her.
 He ultimately saves her by destroying Dracula, however; at the book's climax, he pries open Dracula's coffin and slashes open Dracula's throat with a kukri knife, while Morris stabs him in the heart with a Bowie knife.

 In a postscript note set seven years later, it is revealed that Harker and Mina have a son whom they have named after all four members of the party, but whom they call Quincey, after Morris, who sacrificed his life to help them destroy Dracula.
 Harker eventually visits Dracula's castle along with his wife and son and their surviving friends to reminisce.
 As Harker returns home with his family, Van Helsing says that one day Harker's son will learn the whole story.